Stay in touch

 Co-investment incentive scheme accrual

-is the estimated value of interests in the co-investment incentive scheme operated by the Company.
-At both 31 July 2018 and 31 January 2018, the accrual was estimated as the theoretical value of the interests if the Portfolio had been sold at its carrying value at those dates.
+represents the estimated value of interests in the co-investment incentive scheme operated by the Company.
+At both 31 January 2019 and 31 January 2018, the accrual was estimated as the theoretical value of the interests if the Portfolio had been sold at its carrying value at those dates.

 represents the amount of capital that each limited partner agrees to contribute to the fund which can be drawn at the discretion of the general partner.